 Your child may get some redness, swelling or tenderness where the injection was given.
 This will disappear on its own.

-This NHS leaflet tells you about common vaccination reactions in young children up to the age of 5.
+Find out more about common side effects of vaccinations in babies and young children up to the age of 5 on GOV.UK

-Which children cannot have the 4-in-1 pre-school booster?
+Children who cannot have the 4-in-1 pre-school booster vaccine

-The vast majority of children can have the 4-in-1 pre-school booster, but there are a few who should not have it.
+Most children can have the 4-in-1 pre-school booster vaccine, but there are a few who should not have it.

 This includes children who:

-- have a high temperature (fever) of 38C at the time of the vaccination appointment – wait until they have recovered
+- have a high temperature at the time of the vaccination appointment – wait until they’ve recovered

 - are allergic to the vaccine or who have had a severe allergic reaction (anaphylactic reaction) to any part of the vaccine before